 This is a very interesting canyon to hike.
-Starts with a walk along a small stream through a forest and then opens up to a creek with a wide base and grassy flats on either side and ends with a “V” shaped Canyon with sandstone cliffs occasionally on either side of the creek with marshy areas intermittently along the way.
+It starts with a walk along a small stream through a forest.
+It then opens up to a creek with a wide base and grassy flats on either side and ends with a “V” shaped Canyon with sandstone cliffs occasionally on either side of the creek with marshy areas intermittently along the way.

-Like most Creek hiking you want to pick a time when they are not running too full or when they are dry.
-Too full makes them hard to navigate and too low and they aren’t quite as scenic.
+Like most Creek hiking, you want to pick a time when they are not running too full or dry.
+Too full makes them hard to navigate and too low, and they aren’t quite as scenic.
 I like the monsoon season a few days after a good rain.
-Fall could be interesting for the fall color change but the streams will probably be dry unless we had a wet September early October.
+Fall could be interesting for the fall color change, but the streams will probably be dry unless we had a wet September early October.
 Probably best to do this Canyon in parts as part of a loop hike but could be done with as a car shuttle.
-Although it is only 10 miles it will seem like more because there is no trail as such to follow so the going is slower.
+Although it is only 10 miles, it will seem like more because there is no trail to follow, so the going is slower.

 This hike is listed as One-Way.